 They kept their back staircase too, but no longer had a back door – just a window – which allowed them to run some of their kitchen across the back wall.

 Meanwhile ours has a back door there that we’re keeping for easy backyard/deck access, but it’s ridiculously fun to see “alternate realities” of a house with the same floor plan.

 And speaking of the back stairs, this shot of theirs gives you a little bit of an idea of how ours might eventually look as you come up.
-Ours will open into the master bedroom, whereas theirs goes to an open living area (with a daybed) and an attached bathroom.
+Ours will open into the main bedroom, whereas theirs goes to an open living area (with a daybed) and an attached bathroom.

 That upstairs bathroom is on the opposite side of the house than ours is, so that’s actually our bathroom window you see outside their bathroom window.
 Thank goodness for curtains!